ahammond/logging_demo/README.md

 This would lead to 2 info messages.
 The first logged under category `A.__init__` and the second logged under `B.__init__`.
 So, it's easy to trace the message back to the code.
+However if you want to manipulate the logging level of all methods called via B, you will need to also manipulate the logging level of A.
+I find this counter-intuitive.
+Worse, it leads to overly verbose config code.
+This substantially interferes with the value proposition of category logging.

 introspective
 -------------